resilient-tech/india-compliance-docs/pages/docs/ewaybill-and-einvoice/gst_settings.md

 :::

 - **Enable e-Waybill Generation from Purchase Invoice** Enable this setting to generate e-Waybill from Purchase Invoice.
-Businesses are generally required togenerate e-Waybills for Purchases involving the movement of goods to ensure compliance, transparency and accurate taxation.
+Businesses are generally required to generate e-Waybills for Purchases involving the movement of goods to ensure compliance, transparency and accurate taxation.

 - **Invoice Value Threshold for e-Waybill Generation**